vidstack/player/docs/architecture/overview.md

   - `src/bundle/elements.ts` → Exports all code that is not side-effect free which registers all elements in the custom elements registry.
-- `src/core` → This directory contains any functionality that is at the top of the player hierarchy such as the `Player` component.
+- `src/core` → This directory contains any functionality that is at the top of the player hierarchy such as the `MediaProvider` component, `PlayerContext` etc.
 - `src/providers` → This directory contains components/code that are responsible for
   loading players/media.
 - `src/ui` → This directory contains components/code that are rendered in the browser